thecodecousins/thecodecousins/content/posts/dns-command/index.md

 It's an effort to provide Internet users with a faster and more secure DNS (it is more than 2x faster than Google Public DNS 🚀🚀🚀).
 But more than just that, it is a **privacy-first** DNS server.
 Did you think only these companies like Google, Facebook trying to track all of your activities online (which can be blocked with the awesome [Privacy Badger](https://www.eff.org/privacybadger))?
-Your ISP also eavedrops on whichever site you are visiting and sell these data to target you with ads, and they do it through, guess what, DNS resolvers!
+Your ISP also eavesdrops on whichever site you are visiting and sell these data to target you with ads, and they do it through, guess what, DNS resolvers!

-1.1.1.1 protects you from all of that for a price of \$0 (yes, you read that right).
+1.1.1.1 protects you from all of that for a price of $0 (yes, you read that right).
 A **FREE**, fast, secure DNS server that respects your privacy - sounds too good to be true, doesn't it?
 But it's an effort towards building a better Internet.
 You don't have to take my words for that, read more about it on [Cloudflare's](https://blog.cloudflare.com/announcing-1111/) and [APNIC's](https://labs.apnic.net/?p=1127) blogs.